-Minnesota attorney Gary C. Dahle has family history in Aitkin County, Clay County, Hennepin County, Nobles County, and Ramsey County in Minnesota, and is personally familiar with the environs in such counties.
+Minnesota attorney Gary C. Dahle has family history in Aitkin County, Clay County, Crow Wing County, Hennepin County, Kandiyohi County, Lac Qui Parle County, Nobles County, and Ramsey County in Minnesota, and is personally familiar with the environs in such counties.

 Do-It-Yourself Minnesota Probate – Representing Minnesota Personal Representatives

-Minnesota attorney Gary C. Dahle has been the attorney of record for personal representatives of estates in Anoka County, Clay County, Chisago County, Dakota County, Hennepin County, Nobles County, Pine County, Ramsey County, Rice County, St. Louis County, and Washington County in Minnesota.
+Minnesota attorney Gary C. Dahle has been the attorney of record for personal representatives of estates in Anoka County, Clay County, Chisago County, Dakota County, Crow Wing County, Hennepin County, Morrison County, Nobles County, Pine County, Ramsey County, Renville County, Rice County, St. Louis County, and Washington County in Minnesota.

 Since many Minnesota counties have their own peculiarities regarding the manner in which they will address certain issues, retaining professional assistance is important in order to address such County by County peculiarities

 Minnesota attorney Gary C. Dahle has also represented beneficiaries of estates who resided in states from Massachusetts to California, and has consulted with parties have any interest in estates venued in various Minnesota counties.

 If you are a beneficiary of an estate, and not the personal representative, you may want to retain Minnesota attorney Gary C. Dahle to advise you as to: